micro-community/development/docs/pages/getting-started.markdown

 curl -fsSL https://install.m3o.com/micro | /bin/bash
 ```

-This command makes the rest of your CLI commands run on the M3O platform.
+Set your environment to 'dev' for the free environment.

 ```
-micro env set platform
+micro env set dev
 ```

-Signup to the M3O platform and follow the instructions
+Signup and follow the instructions

 ```
 micro signup